 Suptha Badha Konasana - Reclined Bound Angle

 Supta Baddha Konasana, or Reclining Bound Angle Pose, is a restorative pose that allows for deep relaxation and stress reduction.
-It’s beautiful pose which works magic.
+It’s beautiful yoga pose which works magic.
 It opens the inner thighs and hips, helping the whole body and mind to unwind.
 The reclined butterfly stimulates the abdominal organs, the ovaries and prostate gland, bladder, and kidneys.
 Helps relieve the symptoms of menstruation and menopause and improves general circulation in the area while enhancing the feeling of relaxation.
 Reclining Bound Angle Pose can be practiced as a soothing and supportive pose during fertility-focused yoga sessions.

 Lie flat on your back, bend your legs and place the soles of your feet and heels together.